Frederick County Landmarks Foundation, (referred to as FCLF) a private

 back to top

-This popular annual self-guided tour calls attention to these beautiful old structures and their importance to our agricultural heritage.
+This popular annual, self-guided tour calls attention to these beautiful old structures and their importance to our agricultural heritage.
 The tour provides a rare opportunity to gain access to some of our most scenic and private farm properties.
-The 2013 tour featured barns at seven farms in the Urbana, Monrovia, and Ijamsville area, south of Frederick, Md.

 Barnstormers Tour featured in MPT "Outdoors Maryland" documentary!

 Maryland Public Television featured several barns and interviews from our 2011 Barnstormers Tour.
 Below is the program cover for March 2012.
-Barn owner Skip Lewis of Woodsboro, Md. watches while Deborah Lovelace Richardson paints his barn.
-The new "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience on February 29, 2012 and will repeat on the MPT channel at various times in the future.
-Check your MPT show schedule for current times.
-The most recent showing was May 18, 2013.
+Barn owner Skip Lewis of Woodsboro, Md. watched while Deborah Lovelace Richardson painted his barn.
+The "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience and has repeated on the MPT channel many times.

 back to top